Calinou/godot-docs/tutorials/animation/creating_movies.rst

     but you can use the :ref:`OS.execute() <class_OS_method_execute>` method to run a second instance of the exported project that will record a video file.

+    Alternatively, you can restart the project with specific command line arguments, as described in :ref:`doc_handling_quit_requests`.

 Choosing an output format
 -------------------------